MRColorR/money4band/README.md

 - For Info, Help and new features reques use the [Discussion tab](https://github.com/MRColorR/money4band/discussions)
 - For issues and bug report use the [Issue tab](https://github.com/MRColorR/money4band/issues)

-## 🚀 Join the Money4Band Community on Discord!!
+## 🚀 Join the Money4Band Community on Discord!
 We've launched a Discord server!
 It's a space for you to share your experiences, ask questions, and discuss everything related to Money4Band and its related projects like custom docker images created for M4B and so on.
 [Join the Money4Band Discord Community](https://discord.com/invite/Fq8eeazBAD)